-CTUES IN THE 7 4.500 Utilities covers electricity, gas/propane, water and INDIRECT COSTS (ADMIN COST) Please attach Federally Approved Indirect Cost Rates \$ 11,087 Administration expenses include costs of Executive Management, Human Resources, Accounting, Quality Improvement, and Facilities, among others.
+OTHER: Utilities \$ 1,560 Utilities covers electricity, gas/propane, water and waste disposal for the building.
+INDIRECT COSTS (ADMIN COST) Please attach Federally Approved Indirect Cost Rates \$ 11,087 Administration expenses include costs of Executive Management, Human Resources, Accounting, Quality Improvement, and Facilities, among others.
 These are indirect services which support all MHS programs, and cannot be readily identified to a single cost objective.
 MHS negotiates an indirect rate with the Federal Government annually.
 The indirect rate applied to this contract will be the rate ultimately negotiated with the Federal Government.
 At the time this budget was prepared, the anticipated negotiated rate is 14.9% applied to total direct costs.
 The rate actually applied to this contract will be adjusted up or down once the federal rate has been determined.
 TOTAL s 27,479